 Speaking of ride share apps, I have a code here to get a free $20 off your first ride.
 Just install the app on your phone and enter the code.
 How could you say no to that?
 Once you install the app enter the code for your free ride in Portland.
 If you don’t know, it is just like a Taxi but cheaper!

 What is a “hipster” anyway?
 Good question.
 The typical stereo type is your average Portland stretch eared, flannel wearing, tight jeans sporting, trucker cap, bearded mustache PBR drinking douche wad.
 I mean there are copy paste of the same people everywhere.
 I even call Hawthorne the Hipster Highway.
 But honestly, I have seen far fewer “hipsters” here in Portland than I started seeing in Oakland and San Francisco.
 So if these unoriginal clones bother you, you’re going to run into them no matter where you go.
 It’s best to not care what others do and just be yourself.
+But, there is no doubt these people are super try-hards and will mold with whatever the media tells them is cool in order to be “not cool” cool.
+But seriously, do not befriend them, they are fake and probably only talk about things like how Russia hacked us(proof).

 12) Yupsters (you’re probably one)